taneemishere/Student-Performance-Analysis/README.md

 - health - current health status (numeric: from 1 - very bad to 5 - very good)
 - absences - number of school absences (numeric: from 0 to 93)

-### these grades are related with the course subject, Math or Portuguese:
+#### These grades are related with the course subject, Math or Portuguese:
 31 G1 - first period grade (numeric: from 0 to 20)
 31 G2 - second period grade (numeric: from 0 to 20)
 32 G3 - final grade (numeric: from 0 to 20, output target)